 New treatment combinations.
 New treatments are being tested in clinical trials, including new combinations of chemotherapy and immunotherapy.
 For ATLL, several new treatments are being studied including bortezomib (Velcade), arsenic trioxide (Trisenox), and daclizumab (Zenapax), which is an anti-IL2 antibody.
 Romidepsin is also being researched for patients with mycosis fungoides.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current T-cell leukemia treatments in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current T-cell leukemia treatments to improve patients’ comfort and quality of life.

 Looking for More About the Latest Research?